silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/6-ConcurrencyTechniques.md

 - Locking is a pessimistic technique because its based on the assumption that transactions are likely to interfere with each other, and so it takes measures accordingly, an alternative is ***optimistic concurrency control*** which has ==????==

 # Timestamp Ordering (TO):
-- achieve concurrency using the time the transactions enter the system
+- Achieve concurrency using the time the transactions enter the system
 - There are no deadlocks, the later transaction will be forced to rollback.
 - every transaction passes a test, otherwise transaction is rolled back
 - This ensures conflict serializability